 As the name suggests, these types of programs usually provide living spaces for clients who no longer need the 24/7 care in a treatment center but aren’t quite prepared to return to their everyday lives.
 A transitional living program may be part of a facility’s aftercare treatment program for those clients who need it.
 At Magnolia Creek, we offer transitional living during our partial hospitalization program.

-In transitional living at Magnolia Creek, clients live in nearby apartments on their own.
+In transitional living at Magnolia Creek, clients live in The Cottage at Magnolia Creek on their own.
 This provides a safe, home-like environment where women are able to continue their recovery journeys.

 The Benefits of a Transitional Living Program

 Just because inpatient treatment is over doesn’t mean you’re ready to jump back into the world and all of its challenges.
 Although many clients can return to their home environment after attending a residential program, some need additional time.
 The therapists who treat you will likely determine if transitional living is right for you.